Privacy policy

 We collect information about you and your caring role, in order to:

-- Provide you with information and support in relation to your caring role;
+• provide you with information and support in relation to your caring role;

-- Seek your views or comments on the services we provide;
+• seek your views or comments on the services we provide;

-- Notify you of changes to our services;
+• notify you of changes to our services;

-- Send you communications which you have requested;
+• send you communications which you have requested;

-- Provide anonomised information to the service commissioner to demonstrate the take up and effectiveness of the service; with specific reporting by characteristics such as area, age, caring responsibility or background;
+• provide anonymised information to the service commissioner to demonstrate the take up and effectiveness of the service; with specific reporting by characteristics such as area, age, caring responsibility or background;

 How long we hold your information

 We will hold your personal information on our systems for as long as you are registered for our services.
-This will extend past the point when you tell us that you are no longer a carer or no longer require our services, in order for us to meet the commissioner’s requirements as legislated by the Care Act 2014 and case law.
-We review our retention periods for personal information on a regular basis in line with legislation and best practice.
+This will extend past the point when you tell us that you are no longer a carer or no longer require our services, for up to 8 years in order for us to meet the commissioner’s requirements as legislated by the Care Act 2014 and case law.

 Who has access to your information?